Wizcorp/AudioManager/README.md

 audioManager.playSoundGroup('sfx', 'groupId1', volume, panoramic, pitch);
 ```

-### Play and stop looped sounds (e.g. background music).
+### Play and stop looped sounds
+For example background musics.
 Only one loop can play per channel.
 ```javascript
 var volume   = 1.0; // volume is a float in range ]0..1]
 var fileName = 'bgm1';